proservlab/lacework-deploy/terraform/scenarios/aws-lacework-composite-ciem-enum-only/README.md

 ## Description

-This scenario covers the compromised outlined in the blog post [Breaches happen: How cloud security platforms like Lacework save the day](https://www.lacework.com/blog/breaches-happen-how-cloud-security-platforms-like-lacework-save-the-day) and in this [Product Demo Video](https://vimeo.com/manage/videos/923893706/6d0c7ac128).
+This scenario covers the a limited version of the compromised outlined in the blog post [Breaches happen: How cloud security platforms like Lacework save the day](https://www.lacework.com/blog/breaches-happen-how-cloud-security-platforms-like-lacework-save-the-day) and in this [Product Demo Video](https://vimeo.com/manage/videos/923893706/6d0c7ac128).
+In this scenario no exfiltration is attempted, attacker in this case is limited to enumeration of the cloud and host enumeration only.

 At a high-level: